6 Challenges Facing Global Supply Chains

 One vulnerable endpoint can bring down your entire system.
 So, you’ll need to make sure that A: you have full visibility across your entire SC network.
 And B: that all endpoints are protected from all possible angles – ideally, using the Zero Trust framework’s multi-layered approach to cybersecurity.

-You can find more info re: putting together a “world-class ransomware strategy” in this short guide.
+You can find more info re: putting together a short guide, “world-class ransomware strategy”.

 According to data from Supply & Demand Executive, material shortages were among the “most disruptive elements” for 2021.